Superposition theorem state that:

 - Finally, find the algebraic sum of each branch current and node voltage from the above individual currents and voltages.

-Consider the following example for explanation.
+Consider the following superposition theorem example for explanation.

 Solution: